-The Biology Department offers courses in a variety of interconnected topics, including microbiology, molecular biology, cellular biology, genetics, anatomy, physiology, and ecology.
-Many of the topics address important social problems including public health, natural resource management, nutrition, and the law.
+The Biology Discipline offers courses spanning the full breadth of the life sciences, including microbiology, molecular and cellular biology, genetics, anatomy, physiology, ecology, nutrition, pathophysiology, and forensic biology.
+Many courses address pressing social issues such as public health, natural resource management, food systems, and the intersection of science and law.

-Students and faculty collaborate on laboratory research, fieldwork, and publications with real-world application.
-The department provides students with a broad exposure to biological processes and systems and a deep understanding of biology at environmental, organismal, cellular, and molecular levels.
-Through these experiences our students will gain a conceptual and experiential understanding of the biological sciences spanning from molecules to ecosystems.
+Students and faculty collaborate on laboratory research, fieldwork, and peer-reviewed publications with direct real-world application.
+The department provides both broad exposure to biological processes and systems and in-depth understanding at the environmental, organismal, cellular, and molecular levels—preparing students to think and work as scientists from ecosystems to molecules.

 Career Opportunities